skalidindi/yosemite-reservations/README.md

 # Yosemite Campsite Availability
-This is a simple script to log list of campsite availabilities to a csv
+This is a simple script to notify when a yosemite campsite is available to book.
+Support logging list of campsite availabilities to a csv, and email/SMS notifications.

 # Instructions
 Install requirements: